 By Brittani Rable

 You don’t have to go to Europe to see some great castles.
 In fact, there are some amazing castles located right here in Ohio.
 All across the state, these landmarks range from being truly historical, century-old structures, to more modern, historically-inspired buildings.
-Here are a few you should visit while the sun is shining and the weather is warm.
+Here are a few you should check out:

 Original owner and builder, Colonel Melvin C. Clarke, was a prominent abolitionist and local attorney.
 He originally built the castle as home for his family in 1855 complete with a tower, spires and other Gothic Revival elements.
 It was later given to the Betsey Mills Corporation to be used for educational purposes.
 Marietta's castle is a contributing structure in the Marietta Historical District on the National Register of Historic Places.

 The Historic Castle House Museum is not having tours (at this time).
 The gift shop is open, plus they have a variety of virtual events and workshops to put you in the holiday spirit -- like the "Short History of Victorian Christmas Décor" free webinar on Nov.
 24 or the "Christmas Pudding Cooking Class" on Dec.
 1.

 Château Laroche or the Loveland Castle is located on the Little Miami River near Loveland.
 Its construction began in 1929 by Harry D. Andrews, a Boy Scout troop leader, a medievalist and World War I veteran.
 Designed to resemble historical European castles, Andrews worked on the castle for more than 50 years, even bringing in stones from the Little Miami River.